bonitasoft/bonita-doc/md/wildfly-bundle.md

 The WildFly bundle is based on a standard WildFly installation with the following additions:

-* `bin/standalone.conf`: script to configure JVM system properties.
+* `bin/standalone.conf`: script to configure JVM system properties on Linux systems.
+* `bin/standalone.conf.bat`: script to configure JVM system properties on Windows systems.
 * `bonita-start.bat`: script to start the bundle on Windows.
 * `bonita-start.sh`: script to start the bundle on Linux.
 * `standalone/configuration/standalone.xml`: WildFly context configuration for Bonita BPM Portal.
 It defines data sources used by Bonita BPM Engine.
 * `request_key_utils`: script to generate license request keys (Subscription editions only).
 * `standalone/deployments/bonita-all-in-one-[version].ear`: Bonita BPM Portal (web application) and EJB3 API.
+* `modules/system/layers/base/sun/jdk/main/module.xml`: list of base jdk module necessary for WildFly and Bonita to execute.

 ::: info
 **Note:** Starting from Bonita BPM 7.3.0, Bonita BPM Platform configuration, including the license file, is stored in the same database as the Bonita BPM Engine data, namely in the `CONFIGURATION` table.